This post contains affiliate links. Click here to read my affiliate policy.

 - Strain the figs but reserve the water.
 Remove the stems from the figs and place them in a food processor and pulse.
 Start adding the reserved water and continue to pulse until you have a smooth paste.

 - Remove the paste and set aside.

-- Next prepare the crust by putting the sunflower seeds, coconut flakes, ¼ tsp of Celtic Sea Salt, ½ tsp of cinnamon, 1 tbsp of coconut oil and 1 tbsp of the fig spread in the food processor and pulse for 2 minutes.
+- Next prepare the crust by putting the sunflower seeds, coconut flakes, 1/4 teaspoon of sea salt, 1/2 teaspoon of cinnamon, 1 Tablespoon of coconut oil and 1 Tablespoon of the fig spread in the food processor and pulse for 2 minutes.
 You do not want a nut butter just a rough crumble.
 Put 1 spoonful of the crust in each cupcake paper.

-- In another medium sauce pan add the grapefruit pieces, ¼ cup of maple syrup and ¼ tsp of arrowroot.
+- In another medium sauce pan add the grapefruit pieces, 1/4 cup of maple syrup and 1/4 teaspoon of arrowroot.
 Bring to a boil and turn the heat to medium and low boil for 10 minutes.
 The mixture will reduce and darken into a syrup.
 Set aside to cool.

 - To prepare the cheesecake combine the cream cheese, eggs and vanilla and mix with a hand blender until smooth.
 Add in the grapefruit syrup and the 2 tablespoons of maple syrup blend for 1 more minute.
 Next fold in 1 cup of the fig paste.

-- Pour the mixture into the individual cupcake papers and place in the oven at 350 degrees for 30 – 35 minutes.
+- Pour the mixture into the individual cupcake papers and place in the oven at 350 degrees for 30 - 35 minutes.
 The centers should still be wobbly.
-Chill overnight and garnish with one teaspoon of fig spread and a sliver of grapefruit.
+Chill for at least 6 hours and garnish with one teaspoon of fig spread and a sliver of grapefruit.

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.